-As an 18-year-old, I moved from a forgotten town in Israel to The Netherlands, my place of birth, all on my own.
+As an 18-year-old, I moved from a forgotten town in the desert to The Netherlands, my place of birth, all on my own.
 I grew up in nature, in a rural village with 16 families – all artists.
 But as I was dreaming of being a famous musician, I got fascinated by the city of Amsterdam.
 Most of my youth was dedicated to music.
 I was planning my career during class and often skipped opportunities to hang out with friends to work on my music.

 While almost running out of money, I came to the conclusion that I had nothing unique to offer as a musician in Amsterdam.
 I had to create a brand.
 I needed good photos of myself.
 So, I bought my very first camera and started shooting.